Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-android.md

 In order to check on its status and interact with the node, you can use the [ActyxOS Node Manager](../tools/node-manager) or, if you prefer a command line tool, use the [Actyx CLI](../../cli/getting-started.md).

-You can then check on your ActyxOS node:

 <Tabs
   defaultValue="node-manager"
   values={[